GPIO (Linux)

 # gpioinfo | grep -e "SODIMM" -e "MXM3"

-This command is useful to check which rows are being used, with their respective use descriptions, for a GPIO bank.
+This command is useful to check which rows are being used, with their respective use descriptions, on a GPIO chip.

 gpiosetβ

-You can also use only the GPIO bank index as a parameter:
+You can also pass only the GPIO chip index as an argument:

 gpiogetβ